300,000 Tinder Swipes In One Chart

 Conclusion

-While writing this, I’m sitting alone on my couch and the closest thing I have to a boyfriend is the nearly empty jar of Trader Joe's salsa I'm eating.
+While writing this, I’m sitting alone on my couch and finishing off a jar of salsa.
 Five months on Tinder didn't get me what the app promises, but it provided plenty of entertainment and data.
-At the end of the day, isn't that basically what a significant other is for?
-No?
-Okay…

 Dating is never going to be easy, with or without technology, but Tinder does offer one advantage: it exposes you to hordes of people.
-Each of our friends swiped an average of 13,900 times, so even if they only chat with someone 2% of the time, they're still getting an opportunity with almost 300 people they probably wouldn’t have met otherwise.
-At the end of the day, this (theoretically) gives them more conversations and more dates...and more time wondering if they’re being catfished.
+Each of our friends swiped an average of 13,900 times, so even if they only chat with someone 2% of the time, that's still 300 people they probably wouldn’t have met otherwise.

 As for me?
 Maybe my 152 matches ended up not working out, but hey, there's always Hinge.